to read an article written by Linda Missouri, LMFT

 About the Club

 The Club was established in 1974 and most recently updated its Articles of Association and Bylaws in 2010.
 Its purpose is to promote an interest in, and understanding of, Jungian Psychology and to cultivate a collegial environment in which participants can experience personal development and growth.
-Each year it sponsors a Jungian Conference in association with Chapman University and a number of public lectures.
+Each year it sponsors a Jungian Conference and a number of public lectures.
 Other offerings include workshops, informal presentations, and one or more members-only events.
 The Club also has an extensive Jungian Library (including a complete set of Jung's Collected Works) for member-only use.

 Events will be presented at